idleberg/ruby-sublime-tinker-tools/README.md

-# sublime-scissors
+# sublime-tinkertoys

-A simple Ruby scripts that cuts up Sublime Text completions and creates snippets from the pieces.
-Snippets are stricter than standard completions, as you can only trigger a snippet after typing the correct prefix.
-They also have a higher priority over completions.
-One of the advantages of completions is, of course, that they are often easier to create, especially when copy&paste is involved.
-Using sublime-scissors, you can create completions and later convert them to snippets.
+Two Ruby scripts to convert [Sublime Text](http://www.sublimetext.com/) snippets to snippets and vice versa

 ## Installation

-1. Clone the repository `git clone https://github.com/idleberg/sublimetext-scissors.git`
+1. Clone the repository `git clone https://github.com/idleberg/sublime-tinkertoys.git`
-2. Change directory `cd sublimetext-scissors.git`
+2. Change directory `cd sublime-tinkertoys.git`
 3. Install Gems using [Bundler](http://bundler.io/) `bundle install`

 ## Usage

+### scissors.rb

-There are several configuration options available in the header of `scissors.rb` and the should be pretty self-explanatory.
+Cuts up `sublime-completions` into smaller `sublime-snippet` files.
+You can set the following configuration option in the header of the script.

 * `to_subfolder` writes snippets to a subfolder when set to `true`
 * `delete_completions` deletes the completion files after conversion
 * `trigger_filter` define rules to replace strings in `trigger` before using its name to create a file
 * `contents_filter` define rules to replace strings in `completion` before writing it to a snippet

-Place your `sublime-completions` to the same directory as the Ruby script and run `./scissors.rb` or `ruby scissors.rb`.
+Place your `sublime-completions` to the same directory as the Ruby script and run `./scissors.rb`.

+### glue.rb

+Glues together `sublime-snippet` files to form one big `sublime-completions` file.
+You can set the following configuration option in the header of the script.

+* `delete_snippets` deletes the snippet files after conversion

 ## License